warpcut/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Marco Colussi is a PhD student at Everyware Lab, his reseach intrests include machine learning and its applications in medical imaging.
+I'm a PhD student at Everyware Lab (UniMi), my reseach intrests include machine learning and its applications in medical imaging, from pathology classification, to anomaly detection and reconstruction.
 {style="text-align: justify;"}